 The hardware wallet is like a USB stick, easily portable and ultra-secure.
 It stores your private key offline and, by remaining disconnected from the Internet, this wallet can’t be affected by any malware.

-Our top three recommendations are Ledger Wallet Nano S that supports the most cryptocurrencies, has a reasonable price, and Ledger technology to keep it safe; Ledger Wallet Blue, a more expensive wallet that runs on the same firmware as Nano S but provides an unsurpassed level of technological security, and Trezor, the first Bitcoin hardware wallet that although a bit dated, fares well for the price.
+You can look at Ledger Wallet Nano S which supports most cryptocurrencies, has a reasonable price, and Ledger technology to keep it safe; Ledger Wallet Blue, a wallet that runs on the same firmware as Nano S but provides an unsurpassed level of technological security, and Trezor, the first Bitcoin hardware wallet that although a bit dated, fares well for the price.

-Hardware wallets might be new on the market, but their record has been spotless so far.
-Even if you lose your wallet somehow, you can still get your coins back if you keep the recovery phrase generated during the activation process.
+Furthermore, even if you lose your wallet somehow, you can still get your coins back if you keep the recovery phrase generated during the activation process

 Frequently Asked Questions

 Is It Legal to Buy Bitcoin in Australia?

 Yes.
 Australia was one of the first countries in the world to recognize the potential of the crypto industry and impose AML (anti-money laundering) policies to regulate it.
 You can legally buy Bitcoin in Australia since December 2013, when it was marked legal by the governor of the Reserve Bank of Australia (RBA).

 In the past, cryptocurrencies were subjected to double taxation in Australia, but in 2017, Bitcoin was recognized as property and is now subjected only to Capital Gains Tax (CGT).
 As far as mining Bitcoin goes, it’s considered legal as long as you use your own resources, i.e. electricity and computational power.